SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiments

-\textbf{\textsc{Scaling the Model:} Data selected by {\alg} can transfer to larger models in different model suites.} We also test whether this subset, chosen using Pythia-70M, can effectively train larger models beyond 410M and models outside the Pythia suite. \new{Since larger models are easier to overfit, we randomly sample 50 examples from each data source as the validation set and use the best model with the lowest validation loss evaluated every 1000 training iterations.} Our experiments with Phi-2 reveal that fine-tuning on only 50K {\alg}-selected data again outperforms full dataset training on the most challenging MATH \cite{hendrycks2021measuring} benchmark improving the pretrained Phi-2 by $16.6\%$ and is more data efficient than training on the full MathInstruct dataset to get the same performance.
+\textbf{\textsc{Scaling the Model:} Data selected by {\alg} can transfer to larger models in different model suites.} We also test whether this subset, chosen using Pythia-70M, can effectively train larger models beyond 410M and models outside the Pythia suite.
+As shown in \cref{tab:math-scale}, our experiments with Phi-2 reveal that fine-tuning on only 50K {\alg}-selected data again outperforms full dataset training on the most challenging MATH \cite{hendrycks2021measuring} benchmark improving the pretrained Phi-2 by $16.6\%$ and is more data efficient than training on the full MathInstruct dataset to get the same performance.